C'mon, tell me about chlamydia

 Curious, a chlamydial infection is typically asymptomatic (i.e., when an infection is present, but symptoms aren't experienced), so it can be difficult to tell if someone has acquired it from looking at symptoms alone.
 That being said, some symptoms that may be associated include:

 - Painful urination

 - Bleeding between periods and after sex in women

-When and if you're tested for chlamydia, gathering a specimen for the nucleic acid amplification test (NAAT) — the recommended test for a chlamydial infection — is painless and simple.
-A health care provider may either collect a swab from the infected area (i.e., vagina or cervix in women, or urethra in men) OR ask for a urine sample.
+If you're tested for chlamydia, a health care provider may either collect a swab from the infected area (i.e., vagina, cervix, or urethra) or ask for a urine sample.
 If an infection is suspected in the throat or rectum, swab samples may be taken at those sites.
-The collected swab(s) or sample(s) are then sent to a lab to be analyzed using NAAT.
-It’s worth noting that the NAAT is not cleared for use by the U.S. Food and Drug Administration (FDA) with rectal or throat specimens, but has shown promise in detecting the bacteria among men in particular.
+The collected swab(s) or sample(s) are then sent to a lab to be analyzed.
+For those with a cervix, it may be possible to swab your own cervix if you feel more comfortable, and studies have found that self-swabbing isn't less effective at getting an adequate sample.

-Chlamydia treatment is the same for both men and women — it's easily treated and cured with prescription antibiotics.
-If left untreated, chlamydia can develop into further complications, which can include pelvic inflammatory disease (PID) in women and urethritis or epididymitis in men.
-To reduce the risk of getting chlamydia (and, in turn, any potential complications), the use of condoms and dams (for oral sex) is recommended.
+Chlamydia treatment is the same regardless of genitalia.
+If left untreated, chlamydia can develop into further complications, which can include pelvic inflammatory disease (PID) for those with a cervix and urethritis or epididymitis in for those with a penis.
+To reduce the risk of getting chlamydia (and, in turn, any potential complications), the use of condoms and dental dams (for oral sex) is recommended.

 For even more information on chlamydia and other STIs, check out the Go Ask Alice!
 Sexual and Reproductive Health archives.
 Knowledge is power — and pleasure!